-For over 20 years, I’ve participated in planning sessions with government agencies (mostly court planning), both as an analyst and as a facilitator.
+For over 20 years, I’ve participated in planning sessions with government agencies (mostly court planning) as an analyst and facilitator.
 While each session has involved challenging issues, I can honestly say that each session has been a success.
-Part of this is due to the participation of the core planning team and the skill of the facilitators in leading the sessions.
-(Facilitation is both an art and a science, and must be handled by someone highly skilled in observation, communication, information-gathering, and group dynamics.)
+Part of this is due to the core planning team's participation and the facilitators' skill in leading the sessions.
+(Facilitation is both an art and a science and must be handled by someone highly skilled in observation, communication, information-gathering, and group dynamics.)
 But there is something else that has underpinned every successful planning session I’ve ever been a part of.
-That something is the involvement of a wide range of stakeholders in the planning process.
+That something involves a wide range of stakeholders in the planning process.

 A stakeholder can be defined as an "individual or group that has an interest in any decision or activity of an organization."
-However, too often stakeholders are seen as a bother or an afterthought.
+However, stakeholders are often seen as bothersome or an afterthought.
 As court planning consultants, we like to flip this thinking.
-When we begin a strategic planning effort, one of the first questions we ask is “Who are the stakeholders?”
-Different messages and levels of communication can be developed for the various stakeholders based on their specific role and stake in the process.
-However, when it comes to the actual planning sessions, we like to err on the side of being more inclusive.
-We like to invite to the planning table those entities whose work either impacts, or is impacted by, the court that is engaged in the planning process.
+When we begin a strategic planning effort, one of the first questions we ask is, “Who are the stakeholders?”
+Different messages and levels of communication can be developed for the various stakeholders based on their specific roles and stake in the process.
+However, we would like to be more inclusive regarding the planning sessions.
+We want to invite to the planning table those entities whose work impacts or is impacted by the court engaged in the planning process.

-So if you are about to undergo a strategic planning effort for your court, why should you bring stakeholders to the table?
-Why not just report back to them on a “need to know” basis after the decisions have been made?
+So, if you are about to undergo a strategic planning effort for your court, why should you bring stakeholders to the table?
+Why not report back to them on a “need-to-know” basis after making the decisions?

-Below are four critical outcomes of a successful planning session that highlight the importance of including stakeholders in the planning process.
+Below are four critical outcomes of a successful planning session, highlighting the importance of including stakeholders in the planning process.

 Gather Information

-The very definition of a stakeholder indicates that they have some type of vested interest in the decisions you are making.
-However, this interest isn’t always passive, or on the receiving end.
-Many stakeholders have what we call a “downstream” impact – that is, their work has an impact on YOUR court.
-A prime example is the work law enforcement agencies and prosecutors do in bringing cases into the court system.
-When planning for a court project, it is important to hear from those entities whose initiatives or future plans may affect court workload.
-Gathering this type of information can help you make informed decisions about where to place limited court resources.
+The very definition of a stakeholder indicates that they have some vested interest in the decisions you are making.
+However, this interest isn’t always passive or on the receiving end.
+Many stakeholders have a “downstream” impact – their work impacts YOUR court.
+A prime example is law enforcement agencies and prosecutors' work in bringing cases into the court system.
+When planning for a court project, it is essential to hear from those entities whose initiatives or plans may affect the court's workload.
+Gathering this information can help you decide where to place limited court resources.

-When working with courts, we ask law enforcement personnel and prosecutors key questions about their workload and initiatives.
-We also ask what initiatives or areas of focus they see on the horizon.
-Their insight is invaluable in helping the court gain a clearer sense of potential shifts in – and volume of – court workload.
-Equally helpful is information about hiring patterns of law enforcement agencies, or plans to open or close a law enforcement office within the court district’s boundaries.
+When working with courts, we ask law enforcement personnel and prosecutors critical questions about their workload and initiatives.
+We also ask what initiatives or focus areas they see on the horizon.
+Their insight is invaluable in helping the court understand potential shifts in – and volume of – court workload.
+Equally helpful is information about hiring patterns of law enforcement agencies or plans to open or close a law enforcement office within the court district’s boundaries.

-Although we specialize in court planning, the concept of information-gathering among stakeholders can apply to any business line.
+Although we specialize in court planning, information-gathering among stakeholders can apply to any business line.
 Years ago, we conducted strategic resource assessments for land ports of entry across the northern and southern borders.
-For these planning sessions, we met with transportation representatives to gather critical information on plans for highways around the port, as these infrastructure projects tend to have a large impact on border crossings in some areas.
-Gathering this information early in the process helps keep everyone on the same page and helps both upstream and downstream agencies plan accordingly.
+For these planning sessions, we met with transportation representatives to gather critical information on highway plans around the port, as these infrastructure projects significantly impact border crossings in some areas.
+Gathering this information early in the process helps keep everyone on the same page and helps upstream and downstream agencies plan accordingly.

-During these information-gathering sessions, issues are often raised that had not been previously considered.
-While not all information will make its way directly into the resource plan, the awareness helps the various entities plan ahead and work collaboratively.
+During these information-gathering sessions, issues that had yet to be previously considered are often raised.
+While not all information will be included in the resource plan, awareness helps the various entities plan and work collaboratively.
 And we have found that people appreciate being given a voice, which leads to my second point.

 Build Relationships

-With the frenetic pace of most workplaces, it can be rare to get decision-makers from one agency in the same room at the same time, let alone those from different agencies.
-This often leads to fragmentation and people at cross-purposes in making business decisions that do not connect – both within an agency and between agencies.
+With the frenetic pace of most workplaces, it can be rare to get decision-makers from one agency in the same room simultaneously, let alone those from different agencies.
+This often leads to fragmentation and people at cross-purposes in making business decisions that do not connect within and between agencies.
 I like to think of the planning process as a puzzle to be solved – and each organization brings several puzzle pieces to the table.
 Without all the pieces, the puzzle is never complete.

-No matter how much technology and mobile work arrangements advance, face-to-face communication is still vitally important, especially when key business decisions are being made.
-When you invite stakeholders to the planning process, you help frame the issue as one that is of importance and interest to ALL who have a stake.
-This shows respect, and helps build relationships.
+No matter how much technology and mobile work arrangements advance, face-to-face communication is vital, especially when making critical business decisions.
+When you invite stakeholders to the planning process, you help frame the issue as important and exciting to ALL who have a stake.
+This shows respect and helps build relationships.

-Using the court example again, it is important for law enforcement agencies or prosecutors to have a solid working relationship with court representatives.
-These entities often share space in the same building or interact with one another during the course of business.
-Having a positive relationship goes a long way in not only addressing the current pressing issues but in making for a more pleasant working relationship down the road.
+Using the court example again, law enforcement agencies or prosecutors must have a solid working relationship with court representatives.
+These entities often share space in the same building or interact with one another during business.
+Having a positive relationship goes a long way in not only addressing the current pressing issues but also making for a more pleasant working relationship down the road.
 Isn’t that something we all want?

 Solve Problems